-Social Security Disability Status
+Disability Requirements, Disability Status

 What should you say if you go to a Social Security Exam?

 Many disability applicants are apprehensive about these exams, afraid they will say or do something that will prompt the examining physician to write an unfavorable report.
-This fear is ungrounded, but easy enough to understand since many SSD applicants who have attended CEs report that the physician performing the exam was nothing short of rude.
+This fear is ungrounded, but easy enough to understand since many SSD applicants who have attended CEs report that the doctor performing the disability exam was nothing short of rude.

 Unfortunately, some physicians who perform CEs are a bit skeptical of, even biased against, those seeking disability.
 Others are performing this service for Social Security simply because the exams take very little of their time (10 to 15 minutes on average), and provide them with a steady source of income.